a2000l/a2000l.github.io/content/_index.md

 - designed for portfolio sites with a fresh feel.

 menu:
-- conceptual / abstract / minimalistic / post-post / abouty
+- conceptual / abstract / minimalistic / post-post / about
 ---